 Children with an EHCP will continue to have an annual review multi agency meeting.

-Pupils in our Enhanced Support classes (ESC) will have continuous assessment using P scales (where appropriate) to monitor progress.
+Pupils in our Enhanced Support classes (year 6 delta) will have continuous assessment (where appropriate) to monitor progress.

 The teacher will have assessed your child to identify gaps in your child’s learning.
-Support will be put in place to support and close these gaps.
+Support will be put in place to support and diminish the difference.

 1:1 support or small group sessions will be led by the teacher or a qualified teaching assistant.
 The plans for these sessions will be informed by the Pupils Learning Plan.

 Your child’s class teacher will be happy to give the parent/carer more information about your child’s learning and progress.

 At both schools, we have Enhanced Support Classes (year 6 delta).
 The curriculum is differentiated to suit all abilities and learning needs.
 At WCP there is one enhanced support class and at WPP there are two streamed enhanced support classes.

 How WCP and WPP adapts the curriculum and the learning environment for pupils with SEND